Zeliang Zhang

 We quantitatively evaluate the robustness of fairness optimization strategies. |

-| | Classical Simulation of Quantum Circuits: Parallel Environments and Benchmark Xiao-Yang Liu, Zeliang Zhang
+Classical Simulation of Quantum Circuits: Parallel Environments and Benchmark

-NeurIPS dataset and benchmark track, 2023
+NeurIPS Datasets and Benchmarks Track, 2023

-We develop a dozen of massively parallel environments to simulate quantum circuits.
-We open-source our parallel gym environments and benchmarks. |
+We develop massively parallel environments to simulate quantum circuits and open-source the benchmark suite. |

-| | High-Performance Tensor Learning Primitives Using GPU Tensor Cores Xiao-Yang Liu*, Zeliang Zhang*, Zhiyuan Wang, Han Lu, Xiaodong Wang, Anwar Walid.
+High-Performance Tensor Learning Primitives Using GPU Tensor Cores

-IEEE Transaction on Computers, 2022
+IEEE Transactions on Computers, 2022

-We propose novel hardware-oriented optimization strategies for tensor learning primitives on GPU tensor cores. |
+We propose hardware-oriented optimization strategies for tensor learning primitives on GPU tensor cores. |

 ECCV, 2022

-| | Noise Optimization for Artificial Neural Networks Li Xiao, Zeliang Zhang, Yijie Peng
+Noise Optimization for Artificial Neural Networks

 Short paper: CASE, 2022; Long paper: T-ASE, 2024

-We propose a new technique to compute the pathwise stochastic gradient estimate with respect to the standard deviation of the Gaussian noise added to each neuron of the ANN. |
+We propose a new technique to compute pathwise stochastic gradient estimates with respect to neuron noise standard deviations. |

 |